engellaboratory/engellab/content/post/gillian-phd-candidate copy/index.md

 ---
-title: 'The Engel Lab moves from Temple University to the Coriell Institute for Medical Research'
+title: 'Gillian McGuire is awarded the T32 training grant'
-subtitle: 'September 2023'
+subtitle: 'July 2023'
-summary: 'The Engel Lab is excited to join the world renowned Coriell Institute for Medical Research where they will continue to investigate sex differences in melanoma.'
+summary: 'The Cancer Biology & Genetics Cluster of the Biomedical Sciences Graduate Program is funded with an NIH pre-doctoral T32 training grant.
+In July of 2023, Gillian was awarded this training grant which will allow them specialized training towards their future as a physician scientist.'

 authors:
 - admin